ssnfts24/scroll-of-fire/7_Ledger_and_Documentation/Ledger_2025.md

 ---

-🔥 Purpose
+🜂 Purpose

-The Ledger_2025 is the central chronological and cryptographic verification register for all Scroll of Fire work during the year 2025.
+This file serves as the active Proof Ledger for all work in The Scroll of Fire Repository during 2025.

-It provides a provable chain of authorship, linking:

-creation

-modification

-revelation

-cross-scroll integration

-cryptographic hashes

-commit references

-screenshot evidence
+It establishes:

+Authorship integrity

+Chronological traceability

+File lineage records

+Cryptographic verification (SHA-256)

+Git-level proof of changes

+Screenshot provenance

+Scroll-to-scroll cross-links

+Preservation of revelation, development, and observation

+This Ledger is not a mere index — it is a:

+> Digital Covenant
-This ledger binds digital, intellectual, and spiritual authorship into one unified proof chain.
+binding intellectual, spiritual, and technological creation into a single unified proof chain.

 ---

-🔽 Format Standard
+🜃 Format Standard

-Each event includes:
+Each entry represents a sealed moment of observation, containing:

-Date (UTC)
+Date
-Description
+Description of Event
-File / Folder
+File or Folder Path
-Commit Reference (pending until pushed)
+Commit (pending until pushed)
-Screenshot Ref
+Screenshot Reference
-SHA-256 for file or event (when applicable)
+SHA-256 (when real and available)

-This creates a verifiable, tamper-resistant proof sequence.
+Placeholders remain as hash_pending until actual commit hashes or file SHAs are added.

 ---

-📜 Ledger Entries — 2025
+🜄 Ledger Entries (2025)

-> Tip: All entries below are collapsible for easier GitHub navigation.
+> All sections below are collapsible for GitHub navigation.